 - Use your compost more and your garbage disposal less.
 Adding compost and mulch to your garden, and around your trees, will also make it so you do not need to water quite as often.

 - Refrain from using your dishwasher until you have a full load of dishes, and hold off running your washing machine until you have a full load of clothes.
 If you must run a smaller load of clothes, then be sure to adjust your water level to the size of your load.

 - Opt for a waterless car wash rather than a traditional car wash, which can use between 80 and 140 gallons of water.
 A waterless car wash will help the environment, while saving water and money at the same time.

-As there are at least 783 million people who do not have access to clean water, the least we can do in honor of World Water Day 2013 is to take these 10 simple, eco-friendly water tips to heart.
+As there are still millions and millions of people who do not have access to clean water, the least we can do in honor of World Water Day 2013 is to take these 10 simple, eco-friendly water tips to heart.
 Hopefully, as a result, you will soon find conserving water becomes just a natural part of life.

 Image by GaelForce Photography on Flickr Creative Commons